Promos

 Other benefitsPriority Pass lounge access, no foreign transaction fees, free employee cards, and statement credit to cover the application fee for either Global Entry or TSA PreCheck every four years.

 The Capital One Venture X Business Card is ideal for high spenders, whether or not that’s on paid ads, offering an unrestricted 2X miles on every purchase with no cap.
-For example, a $500,000 spend on can yield 1 million points.
+For example, $500,000 of ad spend can yield 1 million points.

 Unlike the preset spending limits most cards have, the credit limit on this card changes based on your spending behavior, payment history and credit profile, providing flexibility for handling larger or unexpected expenses.